KaspaFunding/mixer1.0/README.md

 - ✅ **Complete Privacy Control**: All operations run locally on your machine
 - ✅ **Zero-Trust CoinJoin**: No need to trust a coordinator with your private keys
-- ✅ **Multi-Participant Support**: CoinJoin supports 3-10 participants per transaction
+- ✅ **Multi-Participant Support**: CoinJoin coordinates exactly 10 participants per transaction
 - ✅ **Graphical User Interface**: Modern, intuitive GUI built with Electron
 - ✅ **Command-Line Interface**: Full-featured CLI for advanced users
 - ✅ **Automated UTXO Management**: Smart UTXO creation and verification